Marc Anthony: Entrepreneurship

 Anthony became a minority owner of the Miami Dolphins in 2009.
 In 2011, he returned to television on the TNT series Hawthorne, toured the U.S., and launched his line of clothes and luxury accessories for Kohl's.
 Together with Jamie King and Jennifer Lopez, he produced the 2012 TV series ¡Q' Viva!
 The Chosen, which aired simultaneously on Spanish and English television in the US and Latin America.
 In April 2015, Anthony announced the formation of the entertainment company Magnus Media.
 More recently, his production company signed a first-look deal with ViacomCBS International Studios.

 Personal life

 Anthony is a supporter of the Democratic Party, and performed "The Star-Spangled Banner" at the 2012 Democratic National Convention.
-In 2016, he and his ex wife Jennifer Lopez co-hosted a concert in support of Hillary Clinton's presidential campaign.
+In 2016, he and his wife Jennifer Lopez co-hosted a concert in support of Hillary Clinton's presidential campaign.